FAQs

 4. Manager Level (Ex.
 Account Manager; Superintendent Engineer; Lead Lawyer)

-5. Vice President Level (Ex.
+5. Director Level (Ex.
 Chief of Accountants; VP Network Engineering; Head of Legal)

-6. Director Level (Ex.
+6. Executive Level (Ex.
 Managing Director, Treasury; Director of Engineering, Backend Systems; Attorney, Partner)

 The example job titles above are titles that we can expect at each Seniority level.
 However, depending on the specific characteristics of the company and position, these titles could also appear at slightly higher or lower levels.